erikpr1994/peakHealth/apps/web/src/features/feature-flags/FEATURE_FLAG_SYSTEM.md

 # Feature Flag System

-A comprehensive feature flag system for the Peak Health app that supports user types, legacy roles, user groups, subscription tiers, and environment-based targeting with database-level security filtering.
+A comprehensive feature flag system for the Peak Health app that supports user types, user groups, subscription tiers, and environment-based targeting with database-level security filtering.
+Legacy roles are no longer supported.

 ## System Workflow